 What’s the penalty for practicing massage without a license?

-Depending on the state, there may be a criminal penalty for practicing massage without a license in areas where certification or licensure is required by law.
+Depending on the state, the penalties for practicing massage without a license may vary.

-For example, in Florida, a practicing massage therapist without a license could be sentenced to up to one year in jail.
+For example, in Florida, an unlicensed massage therapist could be sentenced to up to one year in jail.
 In Oklahoma, even advertising services using the word “massage” without a valid massage license is a misdemeanor.
-In New York, practicing massage without a license is a felony.
+In New York, practicing massage without a license is currently a felony.

 Massage therapist insurance requirements